inferno-framework/davinci-pas-test-kit/docs/Technical-Overview.md

         *   Run `bundle exec rake pas:generate`.
         *   Review the generated files for correctness.
         *   Run the re-generated tests in the Inferno UI.
 6.  **Update Documentation**: If your changes affect user-facing behavior, test procedures, or technical details, update the relevant documentation files in `/docs/`.
+These will be automatically mirrored to the repository's [GitHub Wiki](https://github.com/inferno-framework/davinci-pas-test-kit/wiki).

 ## Contribution Guidelines